simula67/meeting-auto-attender/README.md

 Comment: Example meeting (string)

-Please refer the example in meetings.xlsx or meetings.json
+Please refer the example in meetings.xlsx or meetings.json.

+These example meetings should get skipped when the program is run since they started a long time ago.
+There is no need to remove them from these files, as long as MAX_LATENESS_FOR_MEETING is not changed in meeting.py.

 # Modules used